-- To provide a course of Religious Education within the framework of the Diocese of Chester Religious Education Guidelines appropriate to the educational needs of the children in our school, at their different stages of development. - To contribute to the spiritual, social and moral development of the school as a caring community and the pupils as individuals. - To assist and encourage experience of Christian life and worship. - Through study of major world religions to encourage and understanding and appreciation of the rich diversity of religious belief and practice in society today.
+- To provide a course of Religious Education within the framework of the Diocese of Chester Religious Education Guidelines through the Diocese of Blackburn, Questful RE, appropriate to the educational needs of the children in our school, at their different stages of development. - To contribute to the spiritual, social and moral development of the school as a caring, loving community and the pupils as individuals. - To assist and encourage experience of Christian life and worship. - Through study of major world religions to encourage and understanding and appreciation of the rich diversity of religious belief and practice in society today.